AsunaMasuda/Portfolio/README.md

 ## Credits

 ### Content
-To be updated
+All html and css files in the "AsunaMasuda/Portfolio" repository in Github were written by Asuna Masuda.

 ### Media
+#### Icons
+- Thr icons were provided by [Font Awesoms](https://fontawesome.com/)
 - The favicon was made by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon](https://www.flaticon.com/).
 To be updated
+#### Background Photos
+- The landing page: by Elizaveta Kozorezova from Pexels
+- About Me section: by 邱韬 from Pexels
+- Work History & Skills: by Asuna Masuda
-- The photo of colorful wood is by Magda Ehlers from Pexels
+- Project Work section: by Magda Ehlers from Pexels
-- The photo of the landing page is by Elizaveta Kozorezova from Pexels
+- Contact section: by David Sun from Pexels

 ### Acknowledgements